glenrose83/Wordpress-email-plugin-v2/readme.txt

-=== Basis Email Signup Form ===
+=== Basic Email Signup Form ===
-Contributors: Glen Rose, basisit
+Contributors: 42sales
 Tags: Email list, contact form, email signup
-Stable tag: 1.1.1
+Stable tag: 1.0.0
 Requires at least: 4.7
 Tested up to: 6.8
 Requires PHP: 7.0
 License: GPLv2 or later

-A email signup form that lets you collect emails and grow an email newsletter list.
+An email signup form that lets you collect emails and grow an email newsletter list.
 This is a great way to get free advertising.

 == Description ==

 Easily grow your email list and stay connected with your audience!
-The Basis Email Signup Form plugin lets you add a customizable email signup form to your posts or pages.
+The Basic Email Signup Form plugin lets you add a customizable email signup form to your posts or pages.
 Visitors can subscribe using their email address, which is securely saved to your list.
 Later, you can send email campaigns directly to your subscribers – perfect for newsletters, updates, promotions, or announcements.

 *** Simple setup
 *** Customizable form styling and placement
 *** Built-in email list export
 *** Send emails to all subscribers directly from your dashboard

-Start building your audience today with Basis Email Signup Form!
+Start building your audience today with Basic Email Signup Form!